plandes/util/doc/introspect-cli.md

 first.
 We'll start with a simple application and build it up, with the final version being the CLI [example] directory.

+The remainder of the tutorial shows by example of how to use the framework.
+The working example code at the end of each sub section can be found in the [example] directory `example/cli`.

 ## Boilerplate